mattwaite/sportsdatabook/_book/22-bubblecharts.md

 # Bubble charts

 Here is the real talk: Bubble charts are hard.
 The reason they are hard is not because of the code, or the complexity or anything like that.
-They're a scatterplot with one or two elements added to them.
+They're a scatterplot with magnitude added -- the size of the dot in the scatterplot has meaning.
 The hard part is seeing when a bubble chart works and when it doesn't.

 If you want to see it work spectacularly well, [watch a semi-famous Ted Talk](https://www.youtube.com/watch?v=hVimVzgtD6w) by Hans Rosling from 2006 where bubble charts were the centerpiece.
 It's worth watching.
 It'll change your perspective on the world.
 No seriously.
 It will.